fredatgithub/MyGitHubRepos/README.md

 # MyGitHubRepos
-Manage all my GitHub repos with a WinForm application.
+Manage all my GitHub repos with a Windows Form application.

 List them, update them and clone them.